 The post-menopausal years also trigger skin growths on the face and body like these.
 They begin as small, rough bumps and over time, they thicken and get larger.
 There are many names for these: seborrheic keratoses, actinic keratoses, skin tags, sebaceous hyperplasia, and they all can appear a bit different (some brown, some flesh color) but generally speaking, they are bumps, excess skin, enlarged oil glands and growths that protrude from the skin and become impossible to hide with makeup.

 Expert tips for getting your skin to look moist, smoother and more supple in your 60s and beyond

 Skin cells, like all cells that make up the tissues and organs of the body, depend on good circulation to get the required oxygen, water, hormones, nutrients, minerals and other trace elements that are vital for the life of the cells.
 The tissues rely on the circulatory system to remove wastes and toxins.
 Tired, sluggish skin occurs when the microcapillaries are not providing enough nutrition to the skin.
-The treatment for under-circulated skin is to try to gently stimulate circulation through gentle massage (manual exfoliants/facial scrubs like Mint Buffing Beads) and using stimulating ingredients such as ginseng, peppermint and rosemary.
-You’ll also want to encourage the mitochondria of the cell to harness its energy with ingredients like niacinamide found in Energy Boosting Toner.
+The treatment for under-circulated skin is to try to gently stimulate circulation through gentle massage with a manual exfoliant / facial scrub and using stimulating ingredients such as ginseng, peppermint and rosemary.
+You’ll also want to encourage the mitochondria of the cell to harness its energy with ingredients like niacinamide.